Arugula

 Common Issues and Troubleshooting

-• Pests: Flea beetles and aphids are common pests.
-Handpick or use organic pest control like neem oil to manage infestations4.
+• Pests: Flea beetles and aphids frequently attack arugula.
+Hand-pick these pests or use organic pest control methods like neem oil sprays4.

-• Leaf Discoloration: This can be a sign of nutrient deficiency or overwatering.
-Ensure soil drainage and consider soil testing to adjust nutrient levels.
+• Leaf Discoloration: Yellow or purple leaves can indicate nutrient deficiencies or overwatering.
+Ensure proper soil drainage and consider soil testing to adjust nutrient levels.

 History and Folklore